 Holiday weekends are the best.
 This year’s Memorial Day weekend encompassed our 11th wedding anniversary, delicious food with friends, and pool and sun time with Jasper.
+Take a look at these linen chair covers that will look beautiful as a table decoration for this day.
 Here’s a recap of everything that happened. (the flowers are from Matt’s mom – so pretty!)

 For a low-key celebration, we took the whole fam-damily to one of our favorite parks.
 We frequent many parks in the area and they all have their specific uses for us.
 The park we went to this time is one we use when we want to kick back on a blanket in the shade for some peace and quiet, or as much quiet as you can get with a toddler in tow.
 It was Jasper’s first time here!